dev-aoa/restaurant_1/README.md

 # restaurant_1
 Sample landing page for an online restaurant.
+Html and Css Practice.
+Uses CSS Grid.